Nathan T. Arrington

 Once subfields of ancient art or ancient history, archaeology today embraces anthropological approaches as well as the physical and social sciences.
 Technology has transformed the practice of archaeology, with tools such as ground-penetrating radar, GIS, and photogrammetry offering new insights.
 Yet archaeology is not just concerned with uncovering and understanding the past; it is also devoted to protecting it.
 Rampant looting and the destruction of sites have placed archaeologists at the forefront of discussions on cultural heritage.
 Many of the program courses, therefore, including the required methods course (ART 401), highlight ethical and political dimensions of archaeology.

 The program is open to all majors.
 Students ideally should apply to the program during their sophomore year, but may join it at any time during their undergraduate career.
-They may apply through the Art and Archaeology website, or by writing to the Director.
+They may apply by writing to the Director.

 In order to gain admission, a student must have taken any one of the courses offered by the program (see list below).
 Appropriate Freshman Seminars or Writing Seminars may fulfill the requirement, with the program director's approval.